ruiqi7/repentance-part-2/README.md

 ###### _Cutoff
 Alpha Transparency cutoff threshold, an alpha value for a pixel lower than this value will be culled.
 ###### _Wavespeed
-Speed of the swaying, Set in the editor with the material
+Speed of the swaying, Set in the editor with the material.
 ###### _Waveamp
 Amplitude of the swaying, this affects how magnitude of the the foliage sway.
-Set in the editor with the material
+This attribute was also additionally adjusted via Script in the WindControl.cs, its value was changed by some float 0 - 0.1 based on the player's distance to the house.
 ###### _HeightFactor
 Higher height factor results in stronger wind based on taller height.
 This is to simulate the effect of the higher portions of trees will bend further based off of wind effects.
 ###### _HeightCutoff
 Limits what is affected by the wind based on height value.
 This value is used so that the trunk of the tree would not be affected by the swaying motion.
+This value was adjusted to 6 to account for the tree models trunk texture.
 ###### _WindTex
 Black and white gradient sample texture used to simulate the swaying of an object under windy conditions.
 The texture is a uniform gradient which simulates a higher sway based on darker pixels, due to this property, the texture goes from darker to lighter to darker.
 ###### _WorldSize
 Define worldsize as xyz
 ###### _WindSpeed
-Strength of the wind which affects the properties for _HeightFactor, _Waveamp and_Wavespeed, Set in the editor with the material
+Strength of the wind which affects the properties for _HeightFactor, _Waveamp and_Wavespeed, Set in the editor with the material.
+This attribute was also additionally adjusted via Script in the WindControl.cs, its x value was changed by some float 0 - 5 based on the player's distance to the house.
 ###### _Ka
 Ka is the ambient reflection constant.
-This constant is set in the material of the object and determines the strength of ambient reflection for Phong Shading
+This constant is set in the material of the object and determines the strength of ambient reflection for Phong Shading.
+Used on the various tree and bush materials.
 ###### _Kd
 Kd is the diffuse reflection constant.
 This constant is set in the material of the object and determines the strength of diffuse reflection for Phong Shading.
+Used on the various tree and bush materials.
 ###### _Ks
 Ks is the specular reflection constant.
 This constant is set in the material of the object and determines the strength of specular reflection for Phong Shading.
+Used on the various tree and bush materials.
 ###### _fAtt
 fAtt is the shininess of the object.
 This constant is set in the material of the object and determines the shininess of the object for Phong Shading.
+Used on the various tree and bush materials.
 ###### _specN
 specN in the specular power of the object.
 This constant is set in the material of the object and determines the specular power of the object for Phong Shading.
+Used on the various tree and bush materials.

 ##### Rendering Pipeline